Tom852/SeriesSelector/README.md

 ## Download
 [Series Selector](/Releases/SeriesSelector.exe)

-## Nice to know
-* If your episodes contain a season and episode index of the format SSxEE, e.g. 06x12, the filename prior to this will be cropped of, since I assume its just a repetition of the serie's name.

 ##  Usabilty Hints
 * To delete a series, mark it and press delete.
 * To navigate quickly thorugh a folder, right click the arrow button.
 * You can also use the software for other things like pictures or music.
+* If your episodes contain a season and episode index of the format SSxEE, e.g. 06x12, the filename prior to this will be cropped of, since I assume its just a repetition of the serie's name.

 ## Why is it so big??
 Well, because you are chillin on your sofa when using this tool.